Business insurance for The self employed

 When should I get self-employed insurance?

-Typically, you may wish to start thinking about business insurance when you begin working for yourself, since risks can surface as soon as you get started.
+Typically, many self-employed businesspeople start thinking about insurance when they begin working for themselves, since risks can surface as soon as you get started.

-Getting insurance before you start trading might be sensible – an unexpected claim could arise if a courier trips on a loose patio stone while collecting your first jewellery design shipment, or a cyber-attack could knock you off your stride on website launch day.
+For example, an unexpected claim could arise if a courier trips on a loose patio stone while collecting your first jewellery design shipment.
+Or a cyber-attack could knock you off your stride on website launch day.

 How much self-employed insurance will I need?

-The amount of insurance cover a self-employed person might need depends on what you do, the insurance types you select and cover limits you set for each.
+The amount of cover a self-employed person might need depends on what you do, the insurance types you select, and the cover limits you set.

-At Hiscox, we know self-employed people are diverse, so risk profiles vary too.
-In the financial and legal sector, getting things wrong can come at a high cost, so self-employed accountants might need to think about a higher level of professional indemnity insurance than those in other lines of work.
+At Hiscox, we know self-employed businesses are diverse, and that risks vary across industries.
+For example, in the financial and legal sector, getting things wrong can come at a high cost.
+So, accountants might need to think about a higher level of professional indemnity insurance than those in other lines of work.

-Other sectors carry different risks.
-If you’re a self-employed event or wedding organiser, proximity to people could mean public liability insurance cover is especially helpful.
+Meanwhile, if you’re a self-employed event organiser, proximity to people could make public liability insurance helpful.

-Thinking about how much a worst-case scenario might cost could help you set self-employed insurance cover limits.
+Thinking about how much a worst-case scenario might cost could help you set cover limits.

 What insurance is available for self-employed people?

-• Cyber and data insurance – helpful for online businesses, plus anyone who uses the internet.
-This may lend a helping hand to self-employed people who find themselves facing data breach complaints or instances of hacking
+• Cyber and data insurance – this may lend a helping hand to self-employed people facing data breach complaints or hacking.

-• Legal protection insurance – if you work with contracts, invoice customers, own business premises or have ever employed staff, this cover can help to negotiate your rights if disputes crop up
+• Legal protection insurance – if you work with contracts, invoice customers, own business premises or have employed staff, this can help negotiate your rights when disputes crop up.

 Get your business insurance quote in minutes